chuck97/Sirius_Ice/Problem1/5_sphere_pmf_generation/README.md

-Here is code that creates the .pmf (internal INMOST format) and .vtk (universal format for unstructured meshes) for generated sphere triangulation.
+Here is code that creates the **.pmf (internal INMOST format) and .vtk (universal format for unstructured meshes) for generated sphere triangulation**.

 Before launching make sure that you have built INMOST library.
 1) You need to specify location of INMOST SOURSE (line 10) and INMOST BUILD (line 11) directories in CMakeLists.txt.